kadojs/kado/doc/article/Kado4.3Released.md

 Our team has been continuing the security review and testing of Kado.
 To this point, we have had great success.

-Here is an overview of the primary additions:
+Here is a summary of the changes:
 * Fix bug in Format.cookie() [!277](https://git.nullivex.com/kado/kado/-/merge_requests/277)
 * Use +00:00 for SQL timezone [!288](https://git.nullivex.com/kado/kado/-/merge_requests/288)
 * Raise cluster default timeouts [!284](https://git.nullivex.com/kado/kado/-/merge_requests/284)